thesecretlab/snippet-expander/README.md

 The source code folder *must be a Git repository*, and the code you want to make appear in the AsciiDoc *must be committed to Git*.
 Otherwise, the script won't see it.

+The AsciiDoc folder and the source code folder are allowed to be the same place.

 ### Useful options:

 * If you want to see what files would change without actually writing any changes, use the `--dry-run` option.